GoogleCloudPlatform/magic-modules/README.md

 It's worth noting that Magic Modules will not delete old files by itself, so partial generation (runs without `-a`) will work normally.
-The "Magician"- the Magic Modules CI system- handles deletion of files when creating PRs.
+The "Magician"- the Magic Modules CI system- handles deletion of files.

 #### Terraform's `google-beta` provider